neri/poe/README.md

 # codename TOE

-A hobby OS written in Rust, currently a subset of myos.
+A hobby OS written in Rust, currently a subset of MYOS.

 ## Features